Gold Prices Rally After Weak Jobs Report

 ADVERTISEMENT

+The WSJ Dollar Index, which tracks the U.S. currency against 16 others, pared earlier losses and was recently up 0.1%.

-Among base metals, copper for December delivery was recently up 0.3% at $3.1080 a pound.
-The industrial metal sits at nearly three-year highs after a summer surge, with confidence in the global economy boosting prices in recent weeks.
+Among base metals, copper for December delivery closed up 0.6% at $3.1180 a pound.
+The industrial metal sits at nearly three-year highs after a summer surge, with confidence in the global economy supporting prices in recent weeks.

+Copper has risen in eight straight weeks, its longest such streak since May 2006.

 Write to Amrith Ramkumar at amrith.ramkumar@wsj.com